Go To Namecheap.com

 And finally, there’s the question of whether it’s ethical for an author to even claim AI-assisted writing as their own, even if it has been modified.

-So far, all of these issues are talking points as people grapple with the changes AI brings to the table, and our best recommendations are to be aware of these concerns so you can make the best decisions for your blog and your content.
+So far, all of these issues are talking points as people grapple with the changes AI brings to the table.
+Our best recommendation is to be aware of these concerns so you can make the best decisions for your blog and your content.

 Choosing successful content